-Relationships with Related or Connected Issuers
+Relationships with Related Persons

-Mawer is the Investment Fund Manager and Portfolio Manager to the Mawer Canadian Funds and the Investment Advisor to the Mawer U.S. Funds and receives management fees for its services.
+Mawer is the Investment Fund Manager, Portfolio Manager, and Exempt Market Dealer to the Mawer Canadian Funds and the Investment Advisor to the Mawer U.S. Funds and receives management fees for its services.

 Mawer Investment Management Singapore Pte.
 Ltd. (MIMS) is registered with the Monetary Authority of Singapore with a capital markets services license for fund management and provides investment, research and trading execution services to Mawer.
+MIMS is a wholly owned direct subsidiary of Mawer.

-Mawer Investment Management U.S. LLC (MIMUS) is a related party of Mawer and Mawer is the sole member of MIMUS.
-MIMUS is an operating company for the purpose of employing staff resident in the U.S.
+Mawer Investment Management U.S. LLC (MIMUS) is an operating company for the purpose of employing staff resident in the U.S. MIMUS is a related party of Mawer and Mawer is the sole member of MIMUS.

-Mawer Investment Management U.S. Fund LLC (MIMUSF) is a related party of MIMUS and MIMUS is the sole member of MIMUSF.
-MIMUSF is the Manager to a number of Delaware registered LLC private investment funds.
+Mawer Investment Management U.S. Fund LLC (MIMUSF) is the Manager to a number of Delaware registered LLC private investment funds.
+MIMUSF is a related party of MIMUS and MIMUS is the sole member of MIMUSF.

 Mawer Partners GP Inc. is a corporation existing under the laws of the Province of Alberta and is the general partner of Mawer Partners LP, an investment fund established as a limited partnership under the laws of the Province of Alberta.
+Mawer Partners GP Inc. is a wholly owned direct subsidiary of Mawer.